Buy a Life Insurance Plan in a few clicks

 The primary purpose of life insurance is to provide financial security for your loved ones after your untimely demise.
 When you have life insurance, your beneficiaries will receive a lump sum payment, known as the death benefit, which can cover funeral expenses, outstanding debts, mortgage payments, and other ongoing living expenses.
 This financial cushion ensures that your family can maintain their standard of living even after you are gone, reducing the burden of financial hardship during a difficult time.

 Various types of life insurance policies are available in the market, each designed to meet the policyholder’s specific needs.
 These policies differ in coverage, premium rates, and other key features.
-Below mentioned are some of the life insurance policies that are available in the market:
+Below are some of the life insurance policies that are available in the market:

 Term insurance provides life cover after your demise and does not have any maturity benefits.
 It is the simplest form of insurance and is cheaper than most available options in the market.
 However, no claim can be made if the insured person survives until the end of the policy period.